 When the 10:50 boat arrived, I was not ready to leave.
 It was nice to be alone for a few minutes before the new boatload of people arrived.
 Even with other people there, this place was so peaceful.

 The next boat (11:30) was the last to leave before the 2 hour lunch break.
 I could have stayed for hours but did not think to pack a lunch.
 As you can see, the weather was still pretty dreary on the return trip back.

 I met two very nice people from England on the boat on the way back.
 When we returned to Stresa, I joined them for coffee and an enjoyable chat in the main piazza.
-Drinking coffee so late in the morning on an empty stomach was not a good idea though.
-That along with all the wheat from the pizza and pasta I have been eating resulted in a stomach ache and a migraine.
-I went back to my hotel room, had some yogurt and fruit, and then slept while it rained during the afternoon.
+Then, I went back to my hotel room, had some yogurt and fruit, and then slept while it rained during the afternoon.

 When I woke up, the skies were sunny.
 I watched some of the Tour de France in Italian and then went down to the courtyard area of my hotel to use the free wifi.
 A little while later, a woman sat down right next to me and lit up a cigarette.
 I could not believe it!
 There must be 25-30 chairs outside the hotel and I was the only other person sitting outside.
 I glared at her as I got up and moved.
 I really don't think she got it.

 Before dinner, I walked to the train station to buy my ticket for Friday.
 Instead of walking back to my hotel, I decided try a different way into town.
 This is when I came upon the ti amo words written in chalk.
 I also discovered a tiny church and ended up in back of the famous Hotel Iles Borromees.
 I hung out down by the waterfront, taking photos until dinner.